mithorizon7/IOTinteractive/replit.md

 - **Mobile Touch Targets**: All interactive elements comply with WCAG 2.1 AA requirements (minimum 44×44px touch targets on mobile).
 Implemented using Tailwind arbitrary values: `min-h-[44px] md:min-h-9` for buttons, `h-[44px] w-[44px] min-h-[44px] min-w-[44px] p-0 md:h-8 md:w-8` for icon buttons.
 The Triage game uses tap-to-place icons as mobile-friendly alternatives to drag-and-drop.

 ### System Design Choices
-The application is a pure frontend solution with no backend persistence, storing session progress in `localStorage`.
+The application is a pure frontend solution with no backend persistence, storing telemetry events and session progress in `localStorage`.
 Content is externalized in JSON translation files for easy internationalization, allowing for a self-contained, deployable unit without server-side dependencies beyond serving static files.
 The internationalization architecture uses `react-i18next` with a clear separation of UI strings and educational content, enabling translators to work solely with JSON files.

 ## Translation Workflow